bhabishya-shrestha/weather-api-app/README.md

 - `src`: Contains the source code files for the application.
 - `lib`: A directory for the project's dependencies.
 Add any required libraries here.
-- `bin`: The default directory for compiled output files.
-This is where your `.class` files will be generated after compilation.
+- `bin`: The default directory for compiled output files, where `.class` files will be generated.

-> **Note:** To customize the folder structure, modify the `.vscode/settings.json` file accordingly.
+> **Note:** You can customize the folder structure by modifying the `.vscode/settings.json` file.

 ## Setting Up the Project

-1. **Clone the Repository**: Start by cloning this repository to your local machine.
+1. **Clone the Repository**: Begin by cloning this repository to your local machine.
 2. **Open the Project**: Open the folder in Visual Studio Code.
-3. **Install Dependencies**: Navigate to the `JAVA PROJECTS` view in VSCode to manage your project's dependencies.
-For detailed instructions, visit [this link](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+3. **Install Dependencies**: Use the `JAVA PROJECTS` view in VSCode to manage your dependencies.
+Detailed instructions can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 ## Running the Application

-To run the Weather API App, follow these steps:
+Follow these steps to run the Weather API App:

-1. Navigate to the `src` directory in your terminal or command prompt.
+1. Open the `src` directory in your terminal or command prompt.
-2. Compile the Java files using the command `javac -d bin src/*.java` to generate the `.class` files in the `bin` folder.
+2. Compile the Java files with `javac -d bin src/*.java` to generate `.class` files in the `bin` folder.
-3. Run the application with `java -cp bin AppLauncher`.
+3. Run the application using `java -cp bin AppLauncher`.

 ## Using the Weather API App

-Upon launching, the Weather App GUI will appear.
-Here's how to use it:
+Upon launching, the Weather App GUI appears, allowing you to:

-- **Search for Weather**: Enter a location in the search bar and press enter to retrieve and display the weather information.
+- **Search for Weather**: Simply enter a location in the search bar.
+You can now initiate the search by pressing the enter key or clicking the search button, making it more user-friendly.
+The app will retrieve and display the current weather information for the specified location.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+To contribute, please fork the repository and use a feature branch.
+Pull requests are highly appreciated.

 ## License